 Either way, the euro is the base currency and the U.S. dollar is the quote currency.

 Major pairs are the most commonly traded pairs on the forex market exchange.
-They consist of EUR/USD, USD/JPY, GBP/USD, AUD/USD, USD/CHF, NZD/USD and USD/CAD.
-These pairs are responsible for about 85 percent of market activity.
+They consist of the following:

-A cross-country pair is simply a currency pair that doesn’t involve the U.S. dollar.
-In other words, there’s no need to exchange the currency into U.S. dollars to compete the transaction.
+A cross-country pair is a currency pair that doesn’t involve the U.S. dollar.
+In other words, there’s no need to exchange the currency into U.S. dollars to complete the transaction.

 Exotic Currency Pairs

-As the name implies, exotic currency pairs refer to rare pairs that are rarely traded on the FX exchange.
-Exotics can change over time as pairs fall into and out of favor based on economic conditions and other factors.
+This refers to pairs that are rarely traded on the forex exchange.
+Exotics can change over time as pairs fall in and out of favor based on economic and other factors.

-For instance, EUR/TRY is considered an exotic.
-It’s the euro as the base and the Turkish lira as the quote.
+- For instance, EUR/TRY is considered an exotic.
+The euro is the base and the Turkish lira is the quote.

-When it comes to exotic currency pairs, you’ll want to pay attention to macroeconomic factors.
-For instance, what does supply and demand look like?
-How are the countries faring in terms of international relations?
+Pay attention to macroeconomic factors for exotic currency pairs, like supply and demand.
+How are the countries in terms of international relations?